hayakzan/Notation-VAE/README.md

 # Musical texture generation via VAE

 Ongoing experiment to generate musical notation from 2D graphic representations via a variational autoencoder.
-The repo includes the VAE code based on https://github.com/iechevarria/lego-face-VAE and code to translate the resultant lines into (quasi-)conventional musical notation.
+The repo includes code to generate the gesture graphs, the VAE code based on https://github.com/iechevarria/lego-face-VAE and code to translate the resultant graphs into (quasi-)conventional musical notation.

 ## Contents